 13. Conquer an over 100-Year-Old Tradition

 Photo: Colorado National Monument

 John Otto is a local legend around these parts.
 In the early 1900s, he worked tirelessly to designate Colorado National Monument.
 He wrote hundreds of letters to Congress, built trails by hand, and raised money to support his efforts.
-In 1911, President Howard Taft signed the act creating Colorado National Monument as part of the National Park Service.
+In 1911, President Howard Taft signed the act creating the Colorado National Monument as part of the National Park Service.
 To celebrate, John climbed a 450-foot tower in the middle of the Monument on July 4th, 1911 and planted an American flag at the top.
 He continued to climb every year what became known as Independence Monument.
 This tradition lives on today.
-Every year, the Mesa County Search and Rescue team climbs Independence on July 4 to plant the flag.
+Every year, the Mesa County Search and Rescue team climbs Independence Monument on July 4 to plant the flag.
 You too can follow in Otto’s footsteps and summit this giant rock pillar.

-As western Colorado’s largest city, Grand Junction has a lively downtown overflowing with boutique shopping for one-of-a-kind finds, farm to table dining, popular entertainment, and so much more.
+As western Colorado’s largest city, Grand Junction has a lively downtown overflowing with boutique shopping for one-of-a-kind finds, farm-to-table dining, popular entertainment, and so much more.
 Make it one of your goals to explore a new part of this very walkable and scenic downtown area, which is designated as a park.
-Whether it be eating at a new, seasonally-inspired restaurant, visiting the museum, or viewing over 100 sculptures along Art on the Corner, now is a perfect time.
+Whether it be eating at a new, seasonally-inspired restaurant, visiting the museum, or viewing over 100 sculptures along with Art on the Corner, now is a perfect time.
 A few notable places to visit are the Museum of the West, Western Colorado Botanical Gardens, and Avalon Theatre.

 15. See What Farm-to-Table Means in Grand Junction